Police clear pro-Palestinian protest camp and arrest 33 at DC campus as mayor's hearing is canceled

-WASHINGTON (AP) — Police cleared a pro-Palestinian tent encampment at George Washington University early Wednesday and arrested demonstrators, hours after dozens marched to the home of the school’s president as city officials prepared to appear before Congress on the protest’s handling.
+WASHINGTON (AP) — Police using pepper spray cleared a pro-Palestinian tent encampment at George Washington University and arrested dozens of demonstrators on Wednesday just as city officials were set to appear before hostile lawmakers in Congress to account for their handling of the weekslong protest.

-District of Columbia Mayor Muriel Bowser and Metropolitan Police Chief Pamela Smith were called to testify Wednesday afternoon at the Republican-led House Committee on Oversight and Accountability, but the hearing was canceled after the arrests.
+The House Committee on Oversight and Accountability canceled the hearing after the crackdown, with its chairman and other Republicans welcoming the police action.
+House Speaker Mike Johnson said “it should not require threatening to haul D.C.’s mayor before Congress to keep Jewish students at George Washington University safe.”

-Smith said there were signs "the protest was becoming more volatile and less stable.”
-Among them were indications that protestors had “gathered improvised weapons” and were “casing” university buildings with the possible intention of occupying them, said Jeffery Carroll, the police department's executive assistant chief.
+Smith said there were signs “the protest was becoming more volatile and less stable.”
+Among them were indications that protesters had “gathered improvised weapons” and were “casing” university buildings with the possible intention of occupying them, said Jeffery Carroll, the police department’s executive assistant chief.
+Bowser and Smith had been called to testify to the panel before the afternoon hearing was pulled.

 Tensions have ratcheted up in standoffs with protesters of the Israel-Hamas war on campuses across the United States and increasingly in Europe.
 Some colleges cracked down immediately.
 Others have tolerated the demonstrations.
 Some have begun to lose patience and call in police over concerns about disruptions to campus life and safety.